MedVisBonn/bonndit/docs/readme.rst

 This introduction will help a new user to reconstruct the right CST tract of a HCP subject.
 For a more detailed description of all commands we refer to the next sections.

+**To run the following tutorial it is necessary to have FSL installed**

 First, you need to download HCP diffusion MRI data from the HCP website.
 This dataset includes high-quality diffusion MRI images and preprocessed data.
 You can download the data for free after registering on the HCP db website (db.humanconnectome.org/) and agreeing to the licence.
 To follow the tutorial please download patient 904044.
-As an intermediate step we reconstruct fODFs as it was proposed by Anekele et al. [2].
+As an intermediate step we reconstruct fODFs as it was proposed by Ankele et al. [2]_.
 In this method the single fiber response function (which is then used for deconvolution) is estimated using voxels with an high fractional anisotropy.
-To estimate the FA values we are selecting first high b-values (>1500) and the corresonding b vectors and measurements via:
+To estimate the FA values we are selecting first high b-values (>1500) and the corresponding b vectors and measurements via:

 .. code-block:: console

     dtiselectvols --outdata "HCPdir/dtidata.nii.gz" --outbvecs "HCPdir/dtibvecs" --outbvals "HCPdir/dtibvals" --indata "HCPdir/data.nii.gz" --inbvecs "HCPdir/bvecs" --inbvals "HCPdir/bvals"

-Next we are estimating tensors via  (FSL MUSS INSTALLIERT SEIN)
+Next we are estimating tensors via FSLs'

 .. code-block:: console